MaterializeInc/materialize/doc/developer/design/20230510_controller_id_cleanup.md

 ### Concerns + mitigation

-#### Created and immediately dropped resources will panic or halt
+#### This can create cause more panics

-If we create and immediately drop a source, it is possible that the source will panic or halt when it attempts to use its shard, which we've already closed.
+For example, created and immediately dropping resources can panic or halt: when the dataflow attempts to use its shard, which we've already closed.

-One contention is that this is fine; periodic panics from resources in race conditions are acceptable as long as the system naturally converges to a steady state.
+We contend that this is actually fine.
+Race conditions are acceptable as long as the system naturally converges to a steady state; in this case, the dataflow will eventually find that its write handle's upper is empty and the dataflow itself will not be scheduled.

+#### What if we wait forever on global state?

+If we want to make a decision based on global state (e.g. persist since handles), we need to ensure they are elements of the system that are also built using distributed principles.
+In the case of sealing shards, we know that dataflows only have leased read handles: if a dataflow gets partitioned away from the rest of the cluster, its read handle will time out, and we will see the since advance to `[]`.

+If we get partitioned away from persist, a new environmentd will take over, and if we ever re-connect, we'll receive an epoch error.

 #### We lose fidelity in making assertions about our protocol